11 Ways To Learn How To Run Longer And Increase Your Stamina

-This goes especially for marathons and ultra-marathons.
+This goes especially for 10 ks, marathons, and especially ultra-marathons.

-Everyone has had runs where it's a struggle from the beginning and the thought of continuing for any length of time seems impossible.
+We’ve all had runs where it’s a struggle from the beginning and the thought of continuing for any length of time seems impossible.

 In fact, let’s say that this is required reading for any runner (be it starting out or a seasoned vet) trying to build up their endurance.